action color / pure white detection

 An error should only be rised when the palette is wrong or the gfx is not usable / readable for some reason.

 Pure white pixels might be worth a warning, as I don't know a case where they're desired (except in newspaper?).
 All other colours, including action colours, should not even raise a warning by default as they're perfectly legal colours.

 It might be a useful thing to have the possibility to enable an action-colour warning.

 Automatic re-mapping is imho out-of-question, except if NML caters for that by extending the syntax concerning inclusion of real sprites which allows the user to set flags like 'no action', 'no CC'.

-#3 Updated by Ammler almost 7 years ago
+#3 Updated by Ammler about 7 years ago

 There are still 3 bits free from http://wiki.ttdpatch.net/tiki-index.php?page=RealSprites#compression, maybe those could be used to define, "noaction" and "nocompany" for autoremap?